-Author has written 50 stories for Humor, School, General, Life, Song, Fantasy, Friendship, Nature, Love, and Essay.
+Author has written 53 stories for Humor, School, General, Life, Song, Fantasy, Friendship, Nature, Love, Essay, General, and Kids.

 Well, who am I, anyway?
 I'm a writer--no duh.
 I wrote my first story when I was about four years old, and I've been writing ever since.
 (I actually still have that first story.
 Illustrations and all.)
 So, as you can see, I've got quite a bit of experience.
 These days I'm not very active on FictionPress in terms of reviewing or publishing, but I'm on quite a bit because of my betareading.
 So if you want some critique, or just feel like no one is noticing you, feel free to drop me a line and I'll take a look. :)